springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step3.md

 In this step, you will:
 * Configure the application in Argo CD
-* Observe the deployment through the UI
+* Manually sync the ops files with the cluster
-* Observe the deployment through the `argocd` and `kubectl` CLIs
+* Observe the deployment
 * Test the deployed application
+* Enable automatic sync

 ## Configure the application in Argo CD for deployment to dev

 There are several ways to configure an application in Argo CD.
 You can use the UI, the CLI, or you can use `kubectl` to apply a YAML configuration of the Argo Application CRD.
-We will review all three.
+We will review the UI and CLI approaches in this step, and the declarative approach in an upcoming step.

 In the UI, click on `+ NEW APP`.
 Configure the app as shown below.
 Leave any fields not mentioned below at their default value.